 In the world of writing, there are bibliographies and then there are bibliographies.
 Confusing, right?
 The simplest way to break it down is to look at terminology.
-A bibliography or citation page lists the sources that were used to create the paper in alphabetical order at the very end of your paper.
+A bibliography or citation page lists the sources that were used to create the paper, in alphabetical order, at the very end of your paper.
 Now among citation pages, there are three different types: reference list, bibliography and works cited.

 This style breaks down formatting citations for journals, books, manuals and other technical sources.
-That’s not to say, there isn’t formatting for things like blogs and photographs.
-APA just makes citing statistics, research findings and technical reports easier.
+That’s not to say, though, that there isn’t formatting for sources like blogs and photographs; APA just makes citing statistics, research findings and technical reports easier.
 It isn’t just the citation either.
-The tone and word usage are regulated by APA style.
+The tone and word usage are also regulated by APA style.
 For example, APA style writing should use non-biased writing and an active voice.

 Finding Your Formatting

-When creating a reference list in APA the author and date are the first things that you will see.
+When creating a reference list in APA, the author and date are the first things that you will see.
 This is because the in-text citations follow the author-date format.
 Formatting sources for citation pages will follow a unique format whether you are listing a journal, book, web page or blog.
-Examples of citations in APA include:

 Calfee, R. C. (1991).
 APA guide.
 Washington, DC: American Psychological Association.

-- Journal article: Jourls, H. F. (1983).
+Jourls, H. F. (1983).
 Fundamentals of medicine.
 Journal of Medicine, 46, 837-845.

 Henry, W. (2001, April 19).
 Making the grade.
 Time, 135, 28-31.

 A works cited is the citation page of the popular style by the Modern Language Association.
 The MLA style sheet was first published in 1951.
 It was taken out of print in 2016 but is still a popular writing style.
 Designed for literature, arts and philosophical writing, MLA breaks down how to format non-print materials like web pages, personal interviews, advertisements and other communications sources.

-Since MLA helps format sources that might not have a publication date like web pages, using an author-page format makes it easy for people to find the information.
+Since MLA helps format sources that might not have a publication date, like web pages, using an author-page format makes it easy for people to find the information.
 Formatting citations for an MLA works cited looks like: